asutalo/pantheon-dev/pantheon-mysql/README.md

 ## Alternative

-In case you'd like to use your own implementation you can use the `MySqlClient` directly in combination with the `QueryBuilder`.
+In case you'd like to use your own service implementation you can use the `MySqlClient` directly in combination with the `QueryBuilder`, both of which are described below.

 # MySqlClient